Intro To Tahoe Mountaineering Course

 – Introduce basic concepts of snow and ice climbing

-– Become familiar with equipment choices, use and inspection.
+– Become familiar with equipment choices, use and inspection

 – Practice knots, hitches and basic ropework

 Climbing a snow-covered peak can be difficult, and the specific challenges that we typically encounter can easily add unnecessary time or risk to your day.
 After hundreds of expeditions all over the world, our Tahoe mountain guides know what works and what doesn’t work.
-This mountaineering course is crafted to deliver the skills, knowledge and techniques necessary to start (or further) you mountaineering career.
+This mountaineering course is crafted to deliver the skills, knowledge and techniques necessary to start (or further) your mountaineering career.

 MOUNTAINEERING SKILLS YOU WILL LEARN: